 Pushchairs (strollers) on the bus

-Even an activity as mundane as taking a bus, Tube or local train can be a scary experience the first time you attempt it with a pushchair.
-It doesn’t take long for this new way of getting around to become second nature, however, once you get the hang of a few key manoeuvres.
+Even an activity as mundane as taking a bus, Tube or local train can be a scary experience the first time you attempt it with young children or a pushchair.
 There’s space on most buses to park a couple of buggies, though if someone in a wheelchair wants to get on, they take priority and you’ll either have to fold your pushchair or get off and wait for the next bus.
-If it’s just you on the bus, try and position your buggy so another one could fit in without you having to get up and faff around with it mid-journey.
-I usually end up taking the baby girl out of her buggy on the bus, as she’s easily bored, but if that’s not possible, it pays to have a couple of toys or snacks with you to serve as distraction.
-When it comes to getting off, wait until the bus has stopped before taking off the pushchair brake, then exit backwards.
+If it’s just you on the bus, try and position your buggy so another one could fit in without you having to get up and move it mid-journey.

-It’s nerve-wracking taking a pushchair on escalators, but actually very doable.
-As you board a down escalator, keep your focus on the back wheels, positioning them against the upright of the step; the front wheels will be hanging in mid-air.
-To board an up escalator, position your front wheels against the upright of the step, holding the buggy handle up high so the wheels are level (this time the back wheels will be in mid-air).
-It’s a good idea to ask someone standing below you on the escalator to get an eye out and be ready grab the buggy in the very unlikely event that something went wrong.
+You might be worried about taking a pushchair on escalators for the first time, but it's actually fairly simple.
+As you board an escalator going down, keep your focus on the back wheels, positioning them against the upright of the step; the front wheels will be hanging in mid-air.
+To board an escalator going up, position your front wheels against the upright of the step, holding the buggy handle up high so the wheels are level (this time the back wheels will be in mid-air).
+It’s a good idea to ask somebody behind you to be ready to help, in the (very unlikely!) event that something goes wrong.

-Jo Caird is a freelance travel journalist.
+Expert advice courtesy of: Jo Caird, Londoner and freelance travel journalist.
 You can find more of her tips for travelling with babies and toddlers at www.babyadventuring.com